Shunsuke Takeuchi

 Shunsuke Takeuchi (武内 駿輔, Takeuchi Shunsuke) is a Japanese voice actor, singer, and music producer affiliated with 81 Produce.
 He won the award for Best Rookie Actor at the 10th Seiyu Awards.
-His roles include Producer in The Idolmaster Cinderella Girls, Alexander Yamato in King of Prism, Juuza Hyoudo in A3!, Revolver in Yu-Gi-Oh!
-VRAINS, Zack Walker in Astra Lost in Space and Brawler in Akudama Drive.
+His roles include Producer in The Idolmaster Cinderella Girls, Alexander Yamato in King of Prism, Einar in Vinland Saga, Askin Nakk Le Vaar in Bleach, Zodyl in Gachiakuta, Juza Hyodo in A3!, Revolver in Yu-Gi-Oh!
+VRAINS, Zack Walker in Astra Lost in Space, and Brawler in Akudama Drive.

 Takeuchi is part of the musical duo Amadeus with rapper Lotus Juice as the vocalist and music producer, performing under the stage name Jack Westwood.
 He is also credited under the name for his music productions.

 He announced his marriage to Misato Kato on September 5, 2022.